Unfortunately, we are now realizing that these routine panels tell us very little about oxidative stress, inflammation & heart disease risk.

 Flavonoids are powerful plant chemicals known for a variety of health benefits.
 Flavonoids from soy, berries, green tea, dark chocolate, grape seed extract all have research supporting an ability to reduce oxidative stress and support heart health.

-Lutein, a substance found in egg yolks and dark, leafy green vegetables, especially spinach, has also been shown to reduce levels of hsCRP
+Lutein, a substance found in egg yolks and dark, leafy green vegetables, especially spinach, has also been shown to reduce levels of hsCRP.
+It is otherwise known to help support vision.

 Lycopene is highly prevalent in watermelon and tomatoes.
 It’s known for it’s ability to support prostate health in men, but for our purposes here, lycopene has been shown to reduce the inflammatory marker TNF-alpha as much as 34% (9) and potentially reduce the risk of cardiovascular disease (10).